NativePHP/nativephp.com/resources/views/docs/1/the-basics/screens.md

 The screen bounds are the desktop area that the screen covers.
 The `x` and `y` values are the top-left corner of the screen relative to the primary display, and the `width` and `height` values are the width and height of the screen.

-Example to found out in what screen the window is located:
+You can use this to find out which screen a particular window is located on:

 ```php
 function getCurrentScreen()